 So, is ice a mineral?
 Yes.
 Ice is a mineral — not the first thing that comes to mind when discussing minerals.

 Ice is something we either love or hate.
-It’s great for figure skating, iced tea and bourbon, but not for water pipes, windshields and highways.
-Ice is often thought of as “frozen water” rather than a mineral, and certainly not as a collectible mineral.
+We love it for figure skating, iced tea and bourbon.
+It’s not great for water pipes, windshields and highways.
+Ice is thought of as “frozen water” rather than a mineral.
+It’s not thought of as a collectible mineral.
 But those who do collect ice travel thousands of miles, endure difficult conditions and spend millions of dollars to do it.

 Is ice a mineral?
 This can be confusing because water, which makes up ice, is not a mineral, being liquid at ambient temperatures and lacking both solidity and a crystalline structure.
 (Mercury is a grandfathered exception to this rule.)
 Like opal and obsidian, water is a mineraloid—a mineral-like material that fails to meet all mineral qualifications.
 The transformation of liquid water to solid ice and vice versa is explained by molecular structure and hydrogen bonding.

 How do minerals, like ice, get their color?
 Hydrogen bonds absorb more of the red light wavelengths than of the blue.
 Although small bits of ice appear colorless, large masses of ice, such as icebergs and glaciers, have a bluish cast.
 Ice has many diverse habits.
-Massive ice, which forms when water freezes quickly or ice crystals are compressed, is seen in frozen lakes, glaciers, icebergs, stalactites (icicles) and concentrically banded concretions (hailstones).
+Massive ice forms when water freezes quickly or when ice crystals are compressed.
+It is seen in frozen lakes, glaciers, icebergs, stalactites (icicles) and concentrically banded concretions (hailstones).

 Crystalline ice forms when water freezes slowly or when water vapor deposits directly as a solid.
 Ice crystals have delicate, complex dihexagonal-dipyramidal shapes and occur in 80 morphological types.
 Examples of crystalline ice are dendritic growths on windows; flat, lathlike crystals of pond skim ice; skeletal or hopper-shaped frost prisms; and the hexagonal stellar dendrites and sectored plates of snowflakes.